 Those authority sites will already be broad, so that gives you the ability to become a specialist in a sliver of the market.
 That gives you the edge in Google.

-Let’s say you choose a niche in the health and wellness sector.
+Let’s say you choose a niche in the health and wellness sector (Here’s a list of 50 niches, if you’re struggling to find one for you).
 The overall sector is huge, with hundreds of thousands of blogs.
 If you are targeting losing weight, again you would come up against thousands of competing blogs.

 But if you were to target something specific like “men looking to lose belly fat”.
 You’ll find it much easier to build an authority in how to lose belly fat for men.